Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is relatively easy.
 Usage of [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) is highly recommended.
 All warranty seals stay intact.

-If the robot fails to dock after rooting:
+If the robot fails to dock or you cannot select any operating modes after rooting:
 1. Dock it manually.
 Make sure that it is charging
 2. Head to the dustbuilder
 3. Build a firmware for manual install via SSH